 The heat crackled wildly, eating away at the frost and the door itself, melting everything it touched.
 Soon the door became molten metal and ash, and the icicles that had been hanging above her head began to drip, drip, drip into puddles of water around her.

-Once the fire died and cool night air spilled in from the doorless doorway, Cadence turned to Olive and blinked.
-“Did you just see that?”
+Once the fire died and warm night air spilled in from the door-less doorway, Cadence turned to Olive and blinked.
+“Did ya just see that?”

 Olive snapped, “Of course I saw that.
 I’m right here!
 This is—”